ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 The structure of the `kid` value is unspecified.

-When `kid` is used for a JSON Protected Header, its value MUST be a case-sensitive string.
+When `kid` is used for a JSON-formatted Header, its value MUST be a case-sensitive string.
 When referencing a JWK, the `kid` value is matched to the JWK `kid` parameter value.

-When `kid` is used for a CBOR Protected Header, its value is a binary string.
+When `kid` is used for a CBOR-formatted Header, its value is a binary string.
 When referencing a COSE Key, the `kid` value is matched to the COSE_Key `kid` structure member.